 Outlook for Vet Tech Jobs in Wisconsin

 In America’s Dairyland, the future looks very bright for veterinary technicians.
-According to the most recent data from CareerOneStop (2014)—a partner of the US Department of Labor—the field of veterinary technology is the third fastest growing profession in WI among people with associate degrees.
-In fact, this data organization predicted a 29 percent explosion in job openings between 2012 and 2022.
-Adding to this, the Bureau of Labor Statistics (BLS Dec.
-2015) provides recent data on the expected job growth in this field, projecting a 19 percent increase in openings for vet techs nationwide between 2014 and 2024, nearly three times the average growth anticipated across all occupations during that time period (7 percent).
+According to the most recent data from CareerOneStop (2018)—a partner of the US Department of Labor—the field of veterinary technology is the fastest growing profession in WI among people with associate degrees.
+In fact, this data organization predicted a 34 percent explosion in job openings between 2016 and 2026.
+Adding to this, the Bureau of Labor Statistics (BLS May 2017) provides recent data on the expected job growth in this field, projecting a 20 percent increase in openings for vet techs nationwide between 2016 and 2026, nearly three times the average growth anticipated across all occupations during that time period (7 percent).

 Vet Tech Salary in WI